• en

 4. olga and piet

-Olga and Piet met in the Volkswagen factory in the fall of 1943.
+Olga and Piet met at the Volkswagen factory in the fall of 1943.
 They were both forced laborers.
 A love affair developed between them.

 5th Eudokia: Dragged to Wolfsburg